About the Next Generation Program (Next Gen) and Its Legacy

-Traditional faculty hiring at Georgia State University has focused upon the important task of building disciplinary-specific scholarly depth and meeting departmental instructional needs.
-College Deans, Institute Directors and Department Chairs have made internal decisions regarding how best to allocate their faculty lines to meet these critical needs, typically focusing on the hiring of junior tenure-track and non-tenure-track positions.
+Traditional faculty hiring at Georgia State University was once primarily focused upon the important task of building disciplinary-specific scholarly depth and meeting departmental instructional needs.
+College Deans, Institute Directors and Department Chairs made internal decisions regarding how best to allocate their faculty lines to meet these critical needs, typically focusing on the hiring of junior tenure-track and non-tenure-track positions.

-The Next Generation Program is a successor to the very successful Second Century Initiative (2CI), which brought more than 80 new faculty positions to the university between 2011 and 2015.
-Next Gen aims to build strength around core and innovative research and scholarly themes that have strategic importance to the university.
-The initiative adds new faculty strength to maintain our growing scholarly trajectory.
-We aim to recruit a diverse cadre of faculty, to engage with our diverse community of students.
+Next Gen was the successor to the very successful Second Century Initiative (2CI), which brought more than 80 new faculty positions to the university between 2011 and 2015.
+Next Gen’s aim was to build strength around core and innovative research and scholarly themes that have strategic importance to the university – which it did, successfully.
+The initiative added new faculty strength to maintain the university’s growing scholarly trajectory, with a diverse cadre of faculty, to engage with our diverse community of students.

 Differences between Next Gen and the Next Generation of Faculty Initiative

 It should be noted that these are two separate initiatives.

 The Next Generation Program is a strategic faculty hiring initiative overall, centered around interdisciplinary themes.

 The Next Generation of Faculty initiative has specific ties to diversity, equity and inclusion efforts for faculty at GSU, and not just in research/scholarship clusters.
 It takes its name from the Commission for the Next Generation of Faculty.
 This initiative focuses on all faculty in terms of diversity, equity and inclusion in not only recruitment, but also retention and engagement of faculty from diverse backgrounds.
 For more information about this initiative and its implementation, visit https://provost.gsu.edu/commission-report/.